-His father Edmond was a rector of the parish church All Saints.
+His father Edmund was a rector of the parish church All Saints.
 Catherine was related to the late Sir Robert Walpole, the first British Prime Minister.
-He became named after his godfather, Lord Horatio Walpole.
+He was named after his godfather, Lord Horatio Walpole.
 Her eldest brother Maurice Suckling was a Royal Naval Captain.

 Young Horatio’s schooling was in Norfolk, the Royal Grammar Norwich, Downham Market, and Sir William Paston’s School.
 His schooling ended during April 1771.